-Our discussion is based on simplified versions of the papers as presented in Allen and Gale (2007).
-First consider the case where R is uncertain as in Allen and Gale (1998).
-With probability $\pi$ the investment project has a return $R_H$ while with probability $1-\pi$ the return is only $R_L$ , with $R_H > R_L > r$ .
-The realization of R is observed at the beginning of t = 1, before consumers make their decision whether to withdraw from the bank or not.
-As in DD, banks are competitive and therefore maximize consumers' expected utility by choosing (d, x), where d is the amount consumers can withdraw in t = 1 and $t \in [0, 1]$ is the amount the bank invests in the long-term project.
-Note that the deposit contract is not contingent on the aggregate state, i.e. a consumer is allowed to withdraw the fixed amount t regardless of the realization of t.
+beginning of t = 1, before consumers make their decision whether to withdraw from the bank or not.
+As in DD, banks are competitive and therefore maximize consumers' expected utility by choosing (d, x), where d is the amount consumers can withdraw in t = 1 and $x \in [0, 1]$ is the amount the bank invests in the long-term project.
+Note that the deposit contract is not contingent on the aggregate state, i.e. a consumer is allowed to withdraw the fixed amount d regardless of the realization of R.

-In addition to the panic-based run that is a second equlibrium in the DD framework, the aggregate uncertainty combined with the non-contingent deposit contract gives rise to a new type of bank run that is based on fundamentals.
-This type of bank run can occur when late consumers realize that the return R is too low to guarantee them at least as high a payoff in t = 2 as if they withdraw in t = 1.
-To rule out fundamental bank runks, i.e. to ensure that late consumers don't withdraw in t = 1, the deposit contract has to satisfy $d \le c{2s}$ for s = H, L. In this case the late consumers' consumption is given by and there will be no run as long as $d \leq xR_s + 1 - x$ .
+In addition to the panic-based run that is a second equilibrium in the DD framework, the aggregate uncertainty combined with the non-contingent deposit contract gives rise to a new type of bank run that is based on fundamentals.
+This type of bank run can occur when late consumers realize that the return R is too low to guarantee them at least as high a payoff in t=2 as if they withdraw in t=1.
+To rule out fundamental bank runs, i.e. to ensure that late consumers don't withdraw in t=1, the deposit contract has to satisfy $d \leq c{2s}$ for s=H,L. The late consumers' consumption is then given by and there will be no run as long as $d \leq xR_s + 1 - x$ .
 Note that $R_L < R_H$ implies that $c{2L} < c{2H}$ so the no-run constraint is automatically satisfied in state H if it is satisfied in state L. If the bank wants to avoid a run in state L, it chooses (d, x) to maximize the consumers' ex-ante utility subject to the no-run constraint binding in state L